samvera-labs/geomash/README.md

 # Bplgeo

 This is a geographic parsing library.
+It is designed to take subject and other text strings and return hierarchical data along with coordinates for that string.

-Beyond regular parsing to mapquest api, bing api, and google api, it also can parse subject strings and query against TGN and geonames.
+Beyond regular parsing to mapquest api, bing api, and google api, it currently also supports TGN and Geonames.

 ## Installation